CamelShoko/IoT-Keystone/README.md

 ## IoT.Keystone Community Experimenter Board v1 Features

-The IoT.Keystone community development board is the easiest and most secure way to get your sensor data to where you need it.
+The IoT.Keystone community experimenter board is the easiest and most secure way to get your sensor data to where you need it.
 It features these unprecedented features in an extremely low power and robust design, ready to go out of the box:

 * All-in-one board, no external components required.
 * Integrated efficient sub-GHz antenna.